-Mooney has recorded seven CDs as a leader, and many others as a sideman.
-Benign Strangers, his latest Sunnyside Records release, is a collaboration with Japanese drummer Ko Omura, and Mooney toured Japan to promote the release in the summer of 2018.
-His previous releases on Sunnyside Records are 2017’s Hope of Home, which features the talents of Brian Blade, Jon Cowherd, John Ellis, and Matt Clohesy, and 2012’s Perrier St, featuring the same band.
+Davy Mooney has recorded seven CDs as a leader, and many others as a sideman.
+His latest CD on Sunnyside Records, Davy Mooney and the Hope of Home Band Live at National Sawdust, was recorded live in Brooklyn, NY with Brian Blade, Jon Cowherd, John Ellis, and Matt Clohesy.
+In 2018 he recorded Benign Strangers, a collaboration with Japanese drummer Ko Omura (also on Sunnyside), and toured Japan to promote the release in the summer of 2018.
+His previous Sunnyside releases are 2017’s Hope of Home, and 2012’s Perrier St, both featuring Blade, Cowherd, Ellis, and Clohesy.
 In promotion of these CDs, Mooney has toured the US extensively, as well performed in Brazil, Japan, Mexico, Peru, and Myanmar.

-Mooney’s guitar and improvisation instructional book Personalizing Jazz Vocabulary will be published by Mel Bay in 2019.
+Mooney’s guitar and improvisation instructional book Personalizing Jazz Vocabulary was published by Mel Bay in 2019.

 Mooney has a PhD in jazz performance from New York University, and wrote a dissertation on the early 1960s work of Joe Pass entitled “Joe Pass’s Catch Me!, For Django, and Joy Spring: Transcription and Analysis.”